- Search The Registry

 Winfield also performed in more than 20 stage plays at Los Angeles's Mark Taper Forum, including “The Latent Heterosexual,” starring Zero Mostel and directed by Burgess Meredith.
 Winfield also appeared in Richard III at New York's Lincoln Center Theatre and was Artist in Residence at the University of Hawaii and the University of California at Santa Barbara.
 Winfield was honored by C.O.R.E., the Black Publishers of America, the National Association of Media Women, the California Federation of Black Leadership, and the Black Child Development Institution of Washington, D.C.
 He received the NAACP Image Award for Best Actor and was inducted into the Black Filmmakers Hall of Fame.

 In 2000, Winfield appeared with John Williams and the Boston Pops Orchestra at Tanglewood on Parade, as the narrator of “The Unfinished Journey.”
-As a Gay man, his partner of 30 years, set designer and architect Charles Gillan, Jr., died of a rare bone disease in 2002.
+As a Gay man, his partner of 30 years, set designer and architect Charles Gillan, Jr., died of rare bone disease in 2002.
 Paul Winfield was an actor known for his versatility and power in stage, in film, and on television.
-He died of a heart attack on March 7, 2004 in Los Angeles.
+He died of a heart attack on March 7, 2004, in Los Angeles.
 Winfield is survived by his sister, Patricia Wilson, of Las Vegas.